Splitting theorems for pro-$p$ groups acting on pro-$p$ trees and 2-generated subgroups of free pro-$p$ products with procyclic amalgamations: 2 -generated subgroups

+Passing now to a cofinal subset of $\mathbb N$, if necessary, we may and do assume that for all $n$ either $\Delta_n$ is a single vertex or $\Delta_n$ contains an edge.
+We discuss the two subcases.

-{\it Subcase 2($\alpha$).
-For each $n\in\mathbb N$ the tree $\Delta_n$ is a single vertex.}
+Subcase 2($\alpha$). \textit{For each $n$, the tree $\Delta_n$ is a single vertex.}

+Each $K_n$ is a finite $p$-group.
+In the analysis of this subcase we make heavy use of \hyperref[p:decomphnn]{Proposition~\ref{p:decomphnn}} and its notation.

-Then $K_n$ is finite.
-Passing again to a cofinal subset of $\mathbb N$, if necessary, we can, making use of Theorem \ref{t:hnnproperties}(a) and a projective limit argument, arrange that $\varphi_{n+1n}(K_{n+1})\le K_n$ holds for all $n$.
-Passing again to a cofinal subset of $\mathbb N$, if necessary, and making use of Lemma \ref{l:2gen}(b) we can arrange that for all $n$ either $K_n$ is cyclic or that $d(K_n)=2$.
-We shall discuss the situations when $K\!:=\varprojlim K_n$ is procyclic and when $d(K)=2$.
+By \hyperref[p:decomphnn]{Proposition~\ref{p:decomphnn}(a)}, we have an inverse system of conjugates $K_n'$ of subgroups of $K_n$.
+Passing again to a cofinal subset of $\mathbb N$, if necessary, and making use of \hyperref[p:2gen]{Proposition~\ref{p:2gen}(b)} we may and do assume for each $n$ that, either $K_n'$ is cyclic or $d(K_n')=2$.
+Thus, either $K\!:=\varprojlim K_n'$ is procyclic or $d(K)=2$.